What Is A Good Credit Score & How Can You Improve It?

 What is a credit score?

-It is a numeric rating that indicates how credit-worthy you are.
+A credit score is a numeric rating that indicates how credit-worthy you are.
 It considers your financial history and helps to determine your borrowing power.
 The higher the score, the better your credit rating is, and the more likely you are to qualify for loans and credit cards at the most favourable terms—saving you money in the long run.

 What is a good credit score in Australia?